osmar-tech/osmar-tech/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi 👋 My name is Guilhermo
+Hi 👋 My name is  Osmar
 ==========================

-Full Stack Software Developer
+Desenvolvedor  junior
 -----------------------------

 I'm a 20 years old developer and hacking since I was 16.
 I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
+My main focus are front and back-end development, making applications that impact the life of thousands of use

 I am also a student at [42 | Rio](https://42.rio/), a Software Engineering school that have [48 campus in 27 countries](https://www.42network.org/42-schools/).

-* 🌍  I'm based in Rio de Janeiro, Brazil
+* 🌍  I'm based in  São  Paulo, Brasil
 * ✉️  You can contact me at [guilhermomasid@gmail.com](mailto:guilhermomasid@gmail.com)
 * 🚀  I'm currently working on [Result Sistemas](http://resultsistemas.com)
 * 🧠  I'm learning Advanced Javascript, Unit Tests and C/C++ programming languages